Young Musician Competition 2018-19

 Competitors, schools, colleges, and organizations may participate in a District competition that is outside their geographical boundary but may compete in only one club or District competition.

 This competition is intended for amateurs; for the purpose of the competition, an amateur is considered to be a person whose main source of income is not made from musical performances, although there may be occasions when the receipt of occasional out of pocket expenses or prizes may be received.
 The competition is not open to full time students of music or performing arts, studying for a qualification above A Level or equivalent.

 The Competition Stages

 A winner is selected through the four stages of the competition, which are as follows:

-National Final will be held on Saturday 19th May 2018, at Heriot Watt University, Edinburgh Campus, Edinburgh, Scotland, EH14 4AS.
+National Final will be held on Saturday 4th May 2019, at anglia Ruskin University, Chelmsford Campus, Edinburgh, Michael Salmon Building, Bishop Hall Lane, Chelmsford, Essex, CM1 1SQ.
 Please note that RIBI does not fund any expenses for regional winners to attend the National Final.

 This is a competition at which competitors are judged within the context of a live performance.
 No recorded medium in any format will be considered or accepted at any stage.
 Competitors perform a selection of works of their own choice and may perform the same pieces/songs in each and / or subsequent stages.

 Competitors may perform from memory or from music at any stage.
 In the case of vocal candidates, it should be remembered that part of the assessment of the performance concerns communication with the audience and performing from a copy of music may prevent candidates from achieving this criterion to the fullest extent.